limo1996/SAT-Solver/README.md

 ## Invoking
 Three executables are available:
-1. Sequential version of solver is named *./sequential_main*
+1. The sequential version of solver is named *./sequential_main*
-2. Parallel version that uses master-worker communication pattern is named *./parallel_main*
+2. The parallel version that uses master-worker communication pattern is named *./parallel_main*
-3. Parallel version that uses work stealing communication pattern is named *./stealing_main* and from now we will call it Stealing version
+3. The parallel version that uses work stealing communication pattern is named *./stealing_main* and from now we will call it Stealing version

 ## Usage
 ### Usage of sequential version: